 DIY Dehydrated Ginger Dry Rub Beef Jerky Dog Treats

 Beef Jerky Dog Treats with Optional Dry Rub

-This isn’t really a recipe, since you can adjust the volumes and/or amount of any ingredient to better suit your dog or personal preferences.
-It’s more of a inspiration on how you can combine some doggone delicious scents and flavours to create a simple and easy dry rub for making special seasoned jerky dog treats.
+This isn’t really a jerky recipe, since you can adjust the volumes and/or amount of any ingredient to better suit your dog or personal preferences.
+It’s more as a guide on how to combine some doggone delicious scents and flavours to create simple easy dry rubs for making special seasoned jerky dog treats.
 See the selection notes above for ideas, and there are more tips at the end of this post.

 - Lean quality beef (or other suitable meat of your preference)

 Optional Dry Rub: The quantities below are indicative only, based upon the pictured batch of ginger dry rub beef jerky treats.
 You can easily adjust the quantities to suit your beef volume and personal preferences (and dog preferences).
 The calibrated eyeball is a-ok for measuring dry rub ingredients.
 Don’t season too heavily, though.
 This is about adding some hints of scent and flavour, not overwhelming it.
 Dogs are very happy with tasty beef jerky plain, too.
 Let that meaty goodness keep its starring role.